ghostcryptology/ms2-mastery/README.md

 - Official Server: NA West
 - If you don't have a Premium Package with unlimited Rotors, you can find portals to all major destinations in the houses of the following members:
   - G6/Tattoos

+### UGC

+Some of us are also big into UGC (User-generated Content).
+We make our own in-game clothes and gear.
+Ask in Discord for Photoshop/design help.

+Also, we'll be designing a Guild-specific outfit, stay tuned!

 ## Beginner Tips